 “Communication is the biggest factor that can keep people together or push them apart,” said Ellison.

-If there is a lack of communication, Ellison said this is what can drive couples apart.
+If there is a lack of communication, Ellison noted this is what can drive couples apart.
 Couples need to communicate the things that bother them.

 “Some of them can sort of not seem like a big deal like the husband keeps forgetting to put the toothpaste cap on the toothpaste and you think that that’s such a simple thing.
 But, when this has been happening for a long time with no communication, then that can be one of the problems,” Ellison added.